DeNepo/debuggercises/README.md

 Think of these three steps in your learning each time you encounter a new skill or language feature in programming.
 Even experienced developers go through these steps when learning new technologies!

 1. __Read__: Learn to step through, predict, and understand code that other people wrote.
-1. __Modify__: Learn to change the behavior of other people's code with making small modifications.
+1. __Modify__: Learn to change the behavior of other people's code with small modifications.
 1. __Create__: Learn to write your own code from an empty page.

 Don't worry about making to _Create_ as fast as possible.
-The more time you spend learning to _Read_ and _Modify_, the faster you'll master _Create_.
+The more time you spend learning to _Read_ and _Modify_, the better you will master _Create_.

-The exercises in this repository focus (almost) entirely on _Read_ and _Modify_.
+The exercises in this repository focus on _Read_ and _Modify_.

 [TOP](#debuggercises)